Back How to ship overseas – A quick guide

 VGM or Verified Gross Mass stands for verified gross weight.
 It includes freight weight, loading material and securing material as well as the empty container weight.

-When using LCL – How can I calculate the volume of my shipment?
+When using less than container load (LCL) – How can I calculate the volume of my shipment?

 The formula for calculating the volume of your shipment, using metric or imperial system: Length x Width x Height = Volume (cbm or cft)